Skull base surgery refers to a group of operations to remove the brain or nerve tumors that occur at the bottom of the brain.

 If you have problems in the base of the brain or the skull, some of the common symptoms you will have include;

 All these symptoms can occur due to other problems as well.
-For an accurate diagnosis, you will need a few tests to confirm the problem.
+For an accurate diagnosis, consult Dr Gurneet, one of the best neurosurgeon in Mumbai.